psachs21/react-styleguidist/Readme.md

 ### componentsToDocDir

-Type: `String`, required
+Type: `Array of strings`, required

-Your app’s frontend components folder (eg. `./lib`).
+Your app’s frontend components folders (eg. [`./lib`]).
 Should not point to a folder with the Styleguidist config and `node_modules` folder.
 Must be relative to configuration file.

 ## rootDir